ftachacon/antelope/doc/C_CODE_README.txt

-2) edispersion.dat, contains the energy dispersion as a function of momentum (kx,ky) in the gnuplot format
+2) edispersion.dat, contains the energy dispersion as a function of momentum (kx,ky) in the gnuplot format for the  splot command
   # kx in the 1rst column in a.u.
   # ky in the 2nd column in a.u.
   # valence band VB energies in a.u. in the 3rd column